==>Congratulations to our graduating seniors: Kyle Rodenhausen and Will Taylor!! <==

 The UNO Physics Department is very active in both theoretical and experimental research on novel materials that have interesting electrical, magnetic and optical properties.
 The projects also provide support and opportunity so that undergraduate physics majors may get involved and receive first hand training in the forefront of material research.
 In addition, many of our majors are encouraged to attend summer research programs hosted by national laboratories.

 Free Food / Free Physics!
 Find out the latest physics & astronomy news!
-May 2, 12 Noon, DSC 170.
-Hope to see you there!
+See you in the Fall Semester!